kevinkirkup/docker-swarm-tutorial/README.md

     $ docker run --rm swarm create
     866d4e73e57a6710b0c471847ba1edfb

 The returned has will be our Swarm discover token and is used when creating out master and worker nodes using the `--swarm-discovery=token:\\866d4e73e57a6710b0c471847ba1edfb` option when creating our machines later on.

-## Using Consul for Swarm Discovery
+## Option 2: Using Consul for Swarm Discovery

 Using Docker Swarm as a discovery service is nice, but we may already have existing infrastructure that we need to support.
 I our case, we are going to use [Consul] for our discovery service for the rest of this tutorial.

 ### Create the docker machine to host our Consul instance

 First, we will need to create a Machine to host or Consul instance and start our container on the new machine.
 This will not be part allocated as part of our cluster.

 ```sh
 $ docker-machine create \